arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Goals

-- Learn how to enable interrupts on Opta™
+- Learn how to configure an Opta™ program to use interrupts
 - Learn how to implement interrupts on Opta™

 ### Required Hardware and Software